 - Your highest performing social network

-Your personas and goals will influence what channels you choose, so at this stage it's important to research to identify where your prospects are spending their time online.
+Your personas and goals will influence what channels you choose, so at this stage it's important to identify where your prospects are spending their time online and start there.

 Converting Customers Through Your Inbound Marketing Campaign